Test scores, Extracurriculars, and Social Media?

 In the educational sector, social media can significantly influence a college's decision-making process.
 While social media background checks are not the only factor, they can provide valuable insights into an applicant's character and suitability for the school.

 For further understanding of how background checks work, refer to this background check.
-Additionally, college admissions offices are using social media screening tools to help reduce hiring bias.
+Additionally, college admissions offices are using social media screening tools to help

-A college background check involves reviewing an applicant’s history to determine if there are any past issues, including criminal records or behavioral problems, that could affect their acceptance.
-And may use types of background checks during the admissions process
+A college background check involves reviewing an applicant's history to determine if there are any past issues, including criminal records or behavioral problems, that could affect their acceptance.
+And may use types of background checksduring the admissions process

 Many states check the backgrounds of people applying for teaching positions to find out if they have a record of child abuse or neglect.
 A background check will show any previous convictions for offenses involving children, the ages of the children involved, and the sentence that was imposed in the case.
-Such findings could cause a red flag on a background check, potentially disqualifying the applicant from the position or affecting their acceptance into certain programs.
+Such findings could cause a red flag on a background check, potentially disqualifying the job seeker from the position or affecting their acceptance into certain programs.

 Colleges may use background check red flags to assess whether a student's past could pose a risk to the campus community.
 To learn more about types of background checks, check out this Types of Background Checks guide.